michaelpdeleon/2015---B5t3/README.md

 # Dates:
 2015
 # Technologies:
-HTML5, CSS3, jQuery, Desktop and Mobile versions
+HTML5, CSS3, Desktop and Mobile versions
 # Description:
 This website is a promotion that ran every Tuesday for a week.
 New items were featured every week.